florentgiovannone/girraphic_testing/README.md

 ## Timeframe & Working Team

- This was done over the course of 2.5 hours.

  1. I first started with the app setup and the navigation setup.
  2. I then worked on the main component called "Result".
 In this component, I mapped all the information needed to be displayed.
  3. I finalized with the footer and the styling.